Vision Health Canada’s 2026 Conference Series

 The day will conclude with a comprehensive overview providing key updates on our innovative Ontario Population-Based Eye Disease Prevalence Study.
 This exclusive, detailed briefing, hosted by the study’s Principal Investigator, will discuss the study’s progress, methods, and potential implications.
 The study isn’t just about updating statistics; it’s about understanding the changing landscape of vision health in Canada — who is affected, where care gaps are widest, and how social and economic costs are impacted.

-Vision Month Conference 2026: Innovation & Inclusion
+Vision Health Month Conference 2026

 Tuesday, May 12, 2026